Why Do They Put Rocks on Roofs? Understanding Roof Ballast

 -

-- Weight: The added weight of ballast increases the overall load on the building's structure, requiring careful consideration during the design phase.
+- Weight: The added weight can increase the structural load on the building, requiring careful consideration during the design phase.

-- Cost: The cost of materials and installation can be significant, especially for larger roofs.
+- Cost: The cost of procuring and installing the ballast can be significant.